-17.0 Manoeuvring Areas - General

-- 17.1 The Manoeuvring Area (MA) is the part of the airfield used by aircraft to taxi, take- off and land.
-Unlike the apron where there is no vehicular control by the Air Traffic Control Tower (CT); vehicular movement on the Manoeuvring Area is controlled by the Air Traffic Control Tower at an airport (that has a Control Tower). - 17.2 All Manoeuvring Area drivers are required to hold a D AVOP and receive authorization from the Tower before entering the Manoeuvring Area. - 17.3 D AVOP applicants will be tested on the Air Traffic Directives that apply to the D and D/A AVOP.
+- 17.0 Manoeuvring Areas General - 17.1 The Manoeuvring Area (MA) is the part of the airfield used by aircraft to taxi, takeoff and land.
+Unlike the apron where there is no vehicle control by the Control Tower (CT), vehicular Movement on the Manoeuvring Area at an airport with a Tower are controlled. - 17.2 All Manoeuvring Area drivers are required to hold a D AVOP and receive authorization from the Tower before entering the Manoeuvring Area. - 17.3 D AVOP applicants will be tested on the Air Traffic Directives that apply to the D and D/A AVOP.